tilt-dev/tilt.specs/api_tiltrun.md

 The forced two states (build + runtime) is also problematic because not all resources truly have both and so we often force those semantics.
 For example, the `Tiltfile` itself only "builds" but doesn't have a concept of runtime.
 The aforementioned `local_resource` can also cover all combinations: `update_cmd` but no `serve_cmd` is similar to `Tiltfile` (build-only), but you can also have a `serve_cmd` with NO `update_cmd`, which is runtime-only.
 It can also have both, of course.

+Often the use of the world "build" itself is a misnomer or confusing, such as during a K8s deploy (`kubectl apply`), which isn't what most users would traditionally consider a build.

-Lastly, while "runtime" is generally considered to be something server-like that runs indefintiely, K8s jobs are a notable exception to this rule and so require special-cased logic.
+Lastly, while "runtime" is generally considered to be something server-like that runs indefinitely, K8s jobs are a notable exception to this rule and so require special-cased logic.

 As a result, the API concept of "target" is intended to provide a minimal, normalized representation that is adequate for both use cases.